WebDevIsac/Memory-Game/README.md

 ## About

 This is a memory with Lord of the Rings theme.
-It's made after an assignment in the course Client-based development.
+It's made for an assignment in the course Client-based development.

 ### The criterias for the assignment: